"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Or simply google me.

-(You’ll find me as “Zois Gasparinatos”, which is my full name and I only use “Zois G.” as an artistic nickname because “Gasparinatos” is so difficult for non-Greeks.)
+(You’ll find me as “Zois Gasparinatos”, which is my full name and I only use “Zois G.” as an artistic name because “Gasparinatos” is so difficult for non-Greeks.)

 I live in Athens, Greece, in a place called Voula.